-Additionally, having department ambassadors can help increase communication and cooperation throughout your company.
+Additionally, having department ambassadors can help with improving morale by increasing communication and cooperation throughout your company.
 Scheduling group lunches that bring together two or three departments leads to more relationship building.

 5. Reward and Recognize Your Employees for Their Achievements

 Employee morale is centered around how your employees feel at work.
-One way to improve this is by implementing a rewards and recognition program.
+One way to boost morale is by implementing a rewards and recognition program.

 From spot bonuses to rewards that reinforce your company core values, there are many options when deciding what kind of rewards and recognition program to set up for your company.
 We recommend you evaluate what type of rewards and recognition program is the best fit with your company.

 Ask yourself: do your employees respond well to gift cards, trophies, or after-work dinners?
 Are your employees more interested in redeeming their own items and experiences for a job well-done?
 And how much automation will your program come with so your HR department doesn’t end up weighed down with the manual process of managing all these gift cards and employee discounts?

 To find the right ways to boost workplace morale, always remember your people are at the heart of it.
 These five company culture ideas are a great way to start.
 Each option allows near infinite customization that you can tailor to enhance your company’s values.

 Sam Casteris is a Phoenix-based solopreneur interested in helping her readers learn more about business management, travel, and lifestyle topics.
 Find more of her work at Content by Casteris.